Audit management: Third party audit

 A third party audit gives feedback to important documents and processes including quality manuals or performance development plan, records including instructing, organisational charts, and examination of the processes within the extent of the audit.
 A third party audit is conducted by an audit organisation that does not have the traditional customer-supplier relationship and does not carry any conflict of interest.
 Institutions such as registrars (certification bodies) or legislature are usually the types of organisations that perform these types of audit.

 Managing an audit

-To manage an audit team in a manner to achieve good results, it is important that audit managers have strong leadership skills, workers want to work for someone that has moved up the ranks which shows that the manager they work with has experience doing the job team members are doing.
-It is important that the teams works efficiently, carrying out audit can be time consuming so being organised and managing different information helps with the productiveness.
+Audit managers require strong leadership skills, workers prefer to work for someone that has moved up the ranks which shows that the manager they work with has experience doing the job team members are doing.
+Teams work efficiently, carrying out audit is time consuming so being organized improves productivity.
 Auditing involves planning, method, facts, procedures, controls, risk, and management.
-Communication skills is key to many successful auditors, as you develop through your career getting you message across in your unique way clearly helps project your professionalism.
-Auditors from different countries may work with each other to help the same client, it is common for auditors to work directly at their client company in their offices.
+Auditors from different countries work with each other to help the same client, it is common for auditors to work directly at their client company in their offices.